cosmos/testnets/README.md

-### 📌 Theta testnet will remain the primary Cosmos Hub testnet following the v7-Theta upgrade.
+### 📌 The `theta-testnet-001` testnet will remain the primary Cosmos Hub testnet following the v7-Theta upgrade.
 It will be used to test v8-Rho, v9-Lambda, and further upgrades.

 # Cosmos Hub Testnets